 Getting around China is difficult without knowing the language because street and metro signs are all in Chinese.
 If you're in a larger city, you'll find some signs are written in pinyin- an English spelling of Chinese words.
 Still, those are difficult to read if you aren't familiar with the Chinese language.
 It's always great to have a navigation app on your phone while you're traveling because you may not be able to get help on the street.
 Google Maps is great to have initially but is not as accurate as Baidu Maps.
 Baidu is also entirely in Simplified Chinese and Pinyin so it's helpful to have if you still need additional help from a local.
 You'll especially need Baidu Maps for cab drivers who 'dOn'T kNoW wHeRe ThEy'Re GoInG'.

 8. Taobao or Tmall

-Taobao and Tmall are essentially the Amazon and Alibaba of China.
+Taobao and Tmall are essentially the Amazons of China.
 Both websites are tricky to use since they're entirely in Chinese, but finding a coworker or friend to translate will save you a lot of money.
 I also tried to avoid using these websites but shipping products from America proved to be too expensive, so eventually, I gave in.
 They carry many of the same general products found on Western websites because they come from the same manufactures.
 Both websites are helpful for setting up in China and getting products you need at reasonable prices- just be wary of products that are unreasonably cheap.